sumhungyee/tiktok-techjam/README.md

 > [!TIP]
 > We have included a few images in the `test-images` folder that can be seen from the root directory.
-> Feel free to experiment with them!
+> Feel free to experiment uploading them!

 ## General Description
 > [!NOTE]